 What we know about Bing

-Many people also forget about the search engine’s deal with Yahoo!
-In 2009, Microsoft (which owns Bing) approached Yahoo! about Bing powering all of their searches.
-These changes came into effect in 2012.
+Many people also forget about the search engine’s deal with Yahoo!.
+Microsoft (which owns Bing) approached Yahoo! about Bing powering all of their searches.
 Even though Bing and Yahoo! operate separately, they both rely on Bing’s search algorithm and many users of Yahoo! may not realise that their results come from Bing.
 This demonstrates that the power of Bing is more far reaching than first thought.

 How Bing is innovating more than Google for job search results

 For job related queries, it seems natural to go to Google.
 But when searching for jobs within Bing, it’s clear that the platform has been putting in some behind-the-scenes work.
 For example, it appears that the search engine has been playing around with new features and even A/B testing some of them.